 I was welcomed by the quietude of the place.
-Compared from other municipalities, the people of Magdiwang are funnier and nicer.
+Compared to other municipalities, the people of Magdiwang are funnier and nicer.
 It’s like I am connected with the place.
 Such a weird feeling.

-In my effort of walking, I have came to the town’s Catholic church.
+In my effort of walking, I have come to the town’s Catholic church.
 The people of Magdiwang perhaps are devoted Christians.

 Along with my travel, I have seen this house.
 I stopped.
 I couldn’t help the urge to check it out.
 Why?
 Because it looks like our house in Samar.
 The plants that surround and of course the cellar are the same features.
 I reminisced my childhood days when I was playing ‘bahay-bahayan’ in that cellar.
 So cute and funny.
 LOL.